Ouster & Dispossession in Adverse Possession

 • First, it being governed by the provisions of the Limitation Statute (including Sec.
 27, Limitation Act) no declaration is needed.

-It appears that the first view is the most reasonable and cogent one.
-Because, Article 65 itself provides that the plaintiff would fail if the defendant proves adverse possession over twelve years.
+The first view is the most reasonable and cogent one.
+Because Article 65 itself provides that the plaintiff would fail if the defendant proves adverse possession for over twelve years.
 Sec.
 27 also confers a vested right.
 It reads as under:

 • 27.
 Extinguishment of right to property—At the determination of the period hereby limited to any person for instituting a suit for possession of any property, his right to such property shall be extinguished.